 This is a book of self-discovery, and I’m not usually excited by those, but the Te Araroa Trail is on my list of “Trails to Hike.”
-No shocker since most trails are on the list, but this is a 3,000 kilometer trail across the North and South Islands of New Zealand, where Lord of the Rings was filmed!
-Need I say much more.
+No shocker since most trails are on the list, but this is a 3,000-kilometer trail across the North and South Islands of New Zealand, where Lord of the Rings was filmed!
+Need I say much more?
 The scenery alone is mesmerizing.

-Following along as Laura struggled with the complexities of gear, logistics and the unknown was something that stirred up fond, and not so fond memories.
+Following along as Laura struggled with the complexities of gear, logistics, and the unknown was something that stirred up fond and not-so-fond memories.

 What resonated the most was the evolution of Laura’s confidence and self-awareness.
 While this growth took Laura in a different direction than my journeys have taken me, the circumstances that drove these changes were where I connected the most with the story.